What we know about the Instagram Shadowban, and how to discover if you’ve been impacted?

 2. Using the same hashtags for months on end.

 We’ve discovered that for some users that have been given a shadowban, if you’re continuously using the same hashtags for extended periods of time Instagram might think you’re being a little spammy.
-We’re still looking into this but we always recommend to keep your hashtags fresh and change your tags up – there is no limit to the amount of hashtag sets you can save inside Plann.
+We’re still looking into this but we always recommend to keep your hashtags fresh and change your tags up – there is no limit to the number of hashtag sets you can save inside Plann.

-3. Surges of activity.
+3. Surges of activity

 If you suddenly go on a follow (or un-follow) spree, or like a whole bunch of images all at once – we’re keeping an eye out but this could potentially cause a trigger.